dev-tips/dev-tips/src/content/git/4-semantic-branch-names-and-commit-messages-in-git/post.md

 - First letter is lowercased
 - Skip the full stop (`.`)

-Always think about this sentence following the prelude »use/apply this commit to _{subject}_«, e.g. »apply this commit to _fix overlapping flyout in main navigation_«.
+Always think about this sentence following the prelude »use/apply this commit to {SUBJECT}«, e.g. »apply this commit to _fix overlapping flyout in main navigation_«.

 ### `<body>` (optional)